holland-backup/holland/docs/source/intro.rst

 * `MySQLdb <http://mysql-python.sourceforge.net/>`_

 For Red-Hat Enterprise Linux 5, all dependencies are available directly from the base channels.
-Red-Hat Enterprise Linux 4, EPEL is required for python-setuptools.
+For Red-Hat Enterprise Linux 4, EPEL is required for python-setuptools.

 Note that other plugins may have additional dependency requirements.